-Japan is widely regarded as one of the safest countries in the world.
+Have you been stopped by the police in Japan?
+Japan is widely regarded as one of the safest countries in the world by foreigners.
 Crime rates have been steadily dropping over the last few decades, and violent-crime is at an all-time low.
 Tokyo is home to the world’s largest metropolitan police force; and with so many officers on the street, it’s easy to imagine that being a Japanese police officer is not the most exciting job.
 With so many officers, and a globally-low major-crimes rate; officers treat even the smallest of offenses with the highest degree of seriousness.
 In theory, this can be great for Japan’s residents!
 This means lost items will always be found, umbrellas returned, and traffic will flow smoothly.

 However; a country with a large, bored police force is not always good for its citizens.
 With the influx of foreign tourists to Japan, and the recent decision to allow more foreign workers to immigrate to Japan—Japan’s police force has had to adapt to the demographic changes in their wards.